 When the day winds to a close, the last thing you want is a loud response from your Google Assistant after giving a voice command — nor do you want the LEDs so bright they interfere with your sleep.
-The good news is that Google Assistant’s Night Mode makes it easy to control these settings.
+The good news is that

 You can activate this by opening the Google Assistant app, selecting your smart speaker from this list of devices, and then tapping Settings > Notifications & digital wellbeing.
 Choose Night mode > Enable night mode.

 After this, you can set up the time frame you want Night Mode to operate in.
 During this time, the LEDs will be dimmer and Google Assistant’s responses will be quieter.
 You can do this on a per-device basis — perfect for use in the bedroom.

 The next time you feel a bit peckish, don’t reach for the nearest unhealthy thing in your freezer.
 Instead, order fresh, piping-hot pizza with as many unhealthy toppings as possible.
 After all, if you want something tasty, you might as well do it right.
 Google Assistant can order pizza for you with just voice — all you have to do is write up a few settings.